 Hot Topics in Information Retrieval

-On this web page, information for the seminar 'Hot Topics in Information Retrieval', which is held during the Summer Term 2011 by Farag Ahmed, Tatiana Gossen and Andreas Nürnberger, is provided.
+On this web page, information for the seminar 'Hot Topics in Information Retrieval - Cognitive Models for Image Analysis and Retrieval', which is given during the Summer Term 2012 by Afra'a Ahmad Alyosef and Andreas Nürnberger, is provided.

 Description of topics

 Although the mechanisms of visual information processing by the human visual system are still partially unclear, many computational models are constructed based on current research results from cognitive sciences.
 This seminar aims to provide a deeper understanding of

 - Computer vision algorithms for analysing images and videos

 - Methods for simulation of the perceptual processes